 Fragrant fritillary is a bulbous perennial herb from the lily family (Liliaceae).
 It occurs in cismontane woodland, coastal prairie, coastal scrub, and valley and foothill grassland (often serpentinite) habitats at elevations that range from 3 to 410 meters amsl.
 This species blooms from February through April.
 The known range of fragrant fritillary includes Alameda, Contra Costa, Monterey, Marin, San Benito, Santa Clara, San Francisco, San Mateo, Solano, and Sonoma Counties (CNPS, 2013).
 This species is noted for having generally more than four alternate, linear to ovate (not sickle-shaped) leaves and obscure nectarines.
 The petals are characteristically white with faint green stripes.
 Of four occurrences within a CNDDB 5-mile radius of the project site, the nearest documented occurrence of this species is located approximately one mile southwest of the project site (Occurrence numbers: 19, 37, 55, 59) (CDFW, 2013a).
 The oak woodland and annual grassland within the project site are suitable habitats for this species.
+This species was not observed during the March 2015 botanical surveys, which were conducted within the evident and identifiable blooming period; therefore the species does not have the potential to occur on the project site.
 This species was not observed during the July 25, 2013 botanical survey; however, the survey was conducted outside of the evident and identifiable blooming period.